Itamarzer/Statistical-Theory/README.md

 # Load the data into pandas
 heart_df = pd.read_csv('heart_disease_uci.csv')
 ckd_df = pd.read_csv('Chronic_Kidney_Disease.csv')
+```
 Note: Some scripts in the project assume these files exist in the project root.
-You can also move them using shutil or adjust read_csv() paths in code.
+You can also move them using shutil or adjust read_csv() paths in code and also refer to them as only df like in the population and statistical tests folder.
-```

 ## Running the Code
 All .py files are executable directly, including those in subfolders.
 Example: